robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 * | Configure the necessary users and associated permissions to enable two-way communications
   |

 For some Product Cloud configurations it is possible to automate the above steps.
 If you are using AWS, you can make use of the AWS CloudFormation template to do that.
-We describe the steps for using the AWS Cloud Formation template in the next section.
+CIRRENT™ Cloud ID also offers automated provisionign for Azure IoT Hub.
+We describe the steps for using the AWS Cloud Formation template and Azure IoT Hub in the next sections.

 Setting up the AWS CloudFormation template